Alan-Baylis/BeeHIVE/README.md

 Note that after you selected a source the text-field turns into a drop-down list, in which you can easily select one of the actions.

 Now we want to check if the ball is above the agent, and if it is, we want the agent to move up.
-So we are going to select \textit{BallIsAbove} on the left node, and \textit{MoveUp} on the right node.
+So we are going to select _BallIsAbove_ on the left node, and _MoveUp_ on the right node.

-To connect both leaves we are going to create a sequence node ( the blue one with a arrow ), this node execute his children from left to right, and if any of them returns a \textit{Failure} status, the sequence node will stop the execution and will also return \textit{Failure} to its parent.
-If all the children returns a \textit{Success} status, the sequence node will also return \textit{Success} to its parent.
+To connect both leaves we are going to create a sequence node ( the blue one with a arrow ), this node execute his children from left to right, and if any of them returns a _Failure_ status, the sequence node will stop the execution and will also return _Failure_ to its parent.
+If all the children returns a _Success_ status, the sequence node will also return _Success_ to its parent.
 Basically, the sequence node act like a AND gate.

 Add a sequence node and click the arrow at bottom of the node to initiate a connection.
 You will see a line being draw, and than you can click in one of the nodes to make a connection.
 Repeat the process for the other one, make sure it look like figure bellow.